hevnsnt/Awesome_Incident_Response/README.md

 As it pertains to Awesome Incident Response, you need to train your employees how to report security incidents, and train those individuals that have a incident response responsiblity (listed above) on their specific roles.
 I am trying to keep this guide focused on IR, but regular training for all employees on cybersecurity best practices and the importance of data privacy is crucial.
 This will not only raise awareness about potential risks, but also help prevent incidents from happening in the first place.

 Now would be a good time to identify a secure messaging channel, it is my recommendation that during the initial phases of an incident, to not use any corporate messaging solutions.
 I recommend [Signal](https://signal.org).
-Have every person identified as an Incident Response Team member have it installed and tested.
-When you have an incident, create a new group chat, with a codename related to the incident, and have the messages delete after 1 week.
+Have every person identified as an Incident Response Team member ensure it is installed and tested.
+When you have an incident, create a new group chat with a codename related to the incident, and have the messages delete after 1 week.
 Often as the incident is spinning up, you are not confident on the full scope of the incident, and mistakes are made.
-Taking these actions will protect against the threat actor having inside information and after the fact legal discovery activities.
+Taking these actions will protect against the threat actor having inside information and legal discovery activities, but check with your legal team before you do this.

 ### 6. Establish partnerships: